 Or, the insurance agent may have misheard one of your responses, or misunderstood you.
 Again, you don’t want these types of inadvertent errors to destroy your disability claim before you even begin the process.

 The good news is that these types of errors can be fixed.
 You should fix any errors before you file your claim form for disability.
 It is strongly recommended that you have someone such as a long term disability attorney experienced in handling disability claims go through your application with you.
-Contact the Ortiz Law Firm at (888) 321-8131.
+Call the Ortiz Law Firm at (888) 321-8131for a free case evaluation.